Tphorton14/liri-node-app/README.md

 It's on Netflix!

-You'll use the request package to retrieve data from the OMDB API.
+You'll use the axios package to retrieve data from the OMDB API.
 Like all of the in-class activities, the OMDB API requires an API key.
 You may use trilogy.

 node liri.js do-what-it-says